 While the captive Avengers are forced to fight Doctor Doom on behalf of Attuma, Beast arrives at the hospital and tells Whizzer and Wonder Man that they are the only Avengers left.
 With the task of saving the day falling to them, Wonder Man cements his standing with the Avengers by going into action to save the captives from Attuma even though they had spurned him as a friend and team-mate earlier.

 Tracking down Attuma's base, the three Avengers are attacked by the Sub-Mariner who Attuma has tricked into believing are his enemies.
 After Sub-Mariner recognizes Whizzer as his friend from World War II, he allies with the Avengers to locate Attuma's base.
 Together they defeat Attuma and Doctor Doom and free the other Avengers.

 Bride of Ultron

 When Ultron sought to kidnap Hank Pym to force him to make himself a wife, he needed to distract the other Avengers and to this end he saw fit to help Grim Reaper infiltrate Avengers Mansion.
 The Grim Reaper then overpowered and captured most of the Avengers present in their mansion.
-With the Avengers captive, Grim Reaper then staged a "mock trial" to determine whether or not Vision or Wonder Man was his true brother.
+With the Avengers captive, Grim Reaper then staged a “mock trial” to determine whether Vision or Wonder Man was his true brother.
 After both the Vision and Wonder Man recount their origins, Grim Reaper decides that Wonder Man is his true brother and the Vision is a mockery of his brother.

 Grim Reaper plans to kill Vision until Wonder Man intercepts and saves the Vision.
 Discovering that Wonder Man is no longer "human", the Grim Reaper resigns to the fact that his brother is gone.
 Grim Reaper is defeated with relative ease, but in the process Ultron had commenced his plan to make himself a Bride.